Lugaw is a traditional Filipino rice gruel made of glutinous rice or white rice. It is also known as porridge or congee in various parts of the world.

 Halved eggs often make their way into bowls of heartwarming lugaw.
 It’s a great addition as the vibrant colors often pop behind the warm whites of the lugaw and add protein to the porridge.

-In some Asian countries, salted eggs are used to replace regular eggs in lugaw, and this is also a favorite as you don’t have to salt your meal further.
+In some Asian countries, salted eggs (this is how you make them) are used to replace regular eggs in lugaw, and this is also a favorite as you don’t have to salt your meal further.

 A slice of lemon